OpenShot/openshot-qt/README.md

+OpenShot Video Editor is an award-winning free and open-source video editor for Linux, Mac, and Windows.

 ## Getting Started

-OpenShot Video Editor is an award-winning free and open-source video editor for Linux, Mac, and Windows.
-The quickest way to get started using OpenShot is to download one of our pre-built **installers**:
+The quickest way to get started using OpenShot is to download one of our pre-built installers:

 https://www.openshot.org/download/